1965 Southern 500: Race report

 In mileage, the gap between Jarrett and Baker was the equivalent of 19.25 mi.
 Drivers who failed to qualify for this race were: Pee Wee Ellwanger (Dodge), Wendell Scott (Ford), Worth McMillion (Pontiac) and Bernard Alvarez (Ford).
 Buddy Baker's vehicle overheated on lap 123 even though he was the favorite to win the race.

 Jarrett would go on to claim his second NASCAR championship title after the November 7 race at the Dog Track Speedway in Moyock, North Carolina.
 While 44 cars would start the race, only 15 would survive until the end.
 On the third lap Buren Skeen spun out and was fatally injured when Reb Wickersham's Ford plowed into Skeen's drivers door.
 Darel Dieringer broke with 39 laps to go after leading 199 laps, leaving Ned Jarrett alone by 14 laps en route to the win.
-Every competitive car had problems with the exception of Jarret.
+Every competitive car had problems with the exception of Jarrett.

-The race saw a scary melee when young Cale Yarborough crashed with Sam McQuagg in Turn One and Cale's car flew over the guardrail and landed outside the speedway; he was uninjured and interviewed for ABC Sports by Chris Economaki.
+The race saw a scary crash when young Cale Yarborough crashed with Sam McQuagg in Turn One and Cale's car flew over the guardrail and landed outside the speedway; he was uninjured and interviewed for ABC Sports by Chris Economaki.

 The polesitter, Junior Johnson, went out after the first lap and finished last.

 Curtis Turner would be permitted to race after Bill France dropped his lifetime ban for promoting a trade union with NASCAR.
 Richard Petty did not race even though he stopped boycotting Chrysler and the Grand National Series.

 Other notable names who participated included: LeeRoy Yarbrough, Elmo Langley, and Darel Dieringer.
 The winner would walk away with $21,060 while last place would receive $7505.
 Notable crew chiefs for this race were Franklin McMillion, Herb Nab, Jimmy Thomas, John Ervin, Ray Fox, and Bruce Bacon.

 The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
 Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.